aicpslab/certified-data-driven-feedback-sim/README.md

 └─ lateral_mpc_kwik_mex_Np66_Nc66.mexw64        # Condensed KWIK MPC baseline for Np = Nc = 66
 ```

+The provided script and data files contain the vehicle-model, constraint, prediction-horizon, controller, and evaluation parameters required for the reported lateral-vehicle closed-loop simulations.
+No separate benchmark-parameter files are required.

 ## Tested environment

 - **OS:** Microsoft Windows 11 Pro
 - **CPU:** 12th Gen Intel(R) Core(TM) i7-12700KF (12 cores)
 - **MATLAB:** MATLAB 25.1.0.2973910 (R2025a) Update 1
-- **Required MATLAB toolboxes:** Model Predictive Control Toolbox; Optimization Toolbox; Statistics and Machine Learning Toolbox (used only for percentile-based timing and performance statistics).
+- **Required MATLAB toolboxes:** Model Predictive Control Toolbox; Optimization Toolbox; Statistics and Machine Learning Toolbox (used only for percentile-based timing and performance statistics)
 - **MEX platform:** 64-bit Windows (`.mexw64`)

-## Comparison fairness

-Both controllers are evaluated as **compiled MEX implementations under the same closed-loop benchmark conditions**, including the vehicle model, hard constraints, sampling time, prediction horizon, initial conditions, and simulation duration.
-The reference MPC is used without retuning and is formulated as a condensed quadratic program solved using the **active-set solver `mpcActiveSetSolver` from the MATLAB Model Predictive Control Toolbox**, with code generated using MATLAB Coder.
-The proposed controller is deployed as a **C-MEX implementation**, and the compiled reference controller is denoted **MPC (MEX)**.

-For both controllers, **the current state is used to compute one control action at each sampling instant**.
-The same untimed warm-up procedure is applied before measurement, and execution time is measured using `tic`/`toc` around the **state-to-action MEX call**.
-Plant propagation, data storage, constraint diagnostics, and full-sequence reconstruction are excluded.
-The reported times therefore represent the **measured end-to-end state-to-action latency** of the two compiled implementations under matched benchmark conditions.

 ## Running the simulation

-1. Place all repository files in the same directory and set the MATLAB working directory to that folder.
+1. Clone or download the repository and set the MATLAB working directory to the repository root.
 2. In `simulate_lateral_controller.m`, select:

 ```matlab